Melbury Abbas: Road Connections

 Melbury Abbas village is on an unclassified road that follows a hilltop route roughly parallel to the A350 primary route that passes west of the village between Shaftesbury and Blandford.
 The A350 follows a lower route through villages in the Blackmore Vale.
 However, much traffic uses the hilltop route as an alternative because it is straighter and passes through fewer villages.
 Melbury Abbas is the only bottleneck on this road, where it dips down into the valley and becomes narrower.

-Dorset County Council have considered bypass schemes, but none has got further than preliminary because Melbury Abbas village is surrounded by conservation land.
+Dorset County Council have considered bypass schemes, but none has got further than preliminary stages because the village is surrounded by conservation land.